idexio/idex-contracts-whistler/GOVERNANCE.md

   - The Exchange records the invalidation, and starts enforcing it in the trade function after the Chain Propagation Period.
   - Off-chain, on detecting the nonce invalidation transaction, all open orders prior to the target nonce for the wallet are cancelled.
-- Wallet exits (i.e. escape hatch) are user-initiated, and both permanently blacklist the target wallet and subsequently allow the user to directly withdraw any balances.
+- Wallet exits (i.e. escape hatch) are user-initiated, and both prevent the target wallet from deposits, trading and normal withdrawals and subsequently allow the user to directly withdraw any balances.
-  - User calls the exit function on the Exchange.
+  - User calls the `exitWallet` function on the Exchange.
-  - The Exchange permanently records the exit and block number, which immediately blocks deposits and initiates the Chain Propagation Period.
+  - The Exchange records the exit and block number, which immediately blocks deposits and initiates the Chain Propagation Period.
   - Once the Chain Propagation Period expires:
     - The Exchange Contract blocks any trades, or Dispatch withdrawals for the wallet.
     - The Exchange Contract allows the user to initiate exit withdrawal transactions for any wallet balances remaining on the Exchange.